DominicSamoes/alx-low_level_programming/0x0C-more_malloc_free/README.md

-*Task 1*: function that allocates memory using malloc.
+*Task 0*: function that allocates memory using malloc.
-*Task 2*:  function that concatenates two strings.
+*Task 1*: function that concatenates two strings.
+*Task 2*: function that allocates memory for an array, using malloc.